d-shap/mercurial/README.md

 ### Installation from source
 1. Pull project sources from version control system.

-2. Create user and group to own mercurial repositories and to run docker container:
+2. Create user and group to own mercurial files and to run docker container:
     ```
     sudo useradd -r mercurial
     ```